-Figures~\ref{fig:e-learn-user} and \ref{fig:t-learn-user} provide a visual representation of how average energy consumption and time delay respond to variations in the maximum transmit power of each user.
-These figures underscore the impressive capabilities of our proposed DRGO system, which achieves a remarkable energy efficiency enhancement, surpassing a tenfold improvement.
-Additionally, it maintains significantly reduced time delays compared to random actions, notably shrinking the time delay range from 2-5 to a substantially lower level.
+Figures~\ref{fig:e-learn-user} and \ref{fig:t-learn-user} provide a visual representation of how average transmission energy consumption and time delay respond to variations in the maximum transmit power of each user.
+We apply the experiments on various numbers of users (i.e., $U\in\{5,10,15,20,30,40,50\}$.
+These figures underscore the impressive capabilities of our proposed DRGO system, which achieves a remarkable enhancement in energy efficiency, surpassing a tenfold improvement.
+Additionally, it maintains significantly reduced time delays compared to random actions, notably shrinking the time delay ranges from $2$ to $5$ to a substantially lower level.
 The extraordinary performance of our system is predominantly attributed to the strategic use of compression techniques.
-By factoring in semantic distortion considerations, our DRGO semantic system can proactively gauge the required level of distortion resilience.
-Consequently, the DRGO system can select an exceptionally high distortion ratio, resulting in compression rates exceeding 60 times that of the original data.
-Consequently, users only need to employ very low transmission power, typically falling below -3.02 dB, when transmitting data over the wireless channel.
+By factoring in semantic distortion considerations, DRGO can proactively gauge the required level of distortion resilience.
+Consequently, DRGO can select an exceptionally high distortion ratio, resulting in compression rates exceeding 60 times that of the original data.
+As a consequent, users only need to employ very low transmit power, typically falling below $-3.02$ dB, when transmitting data over the wireless channel.